Frequently Asked Questions

 Will you waive the policy regarding adopting to families with children under the age of six?

 This policy was created in our first nine months of rescuing.
 During that time we had five dogs returned.
 All from families with children under the age of six.
 Some the child was afraid, some the dog was afraid, but in all it was not a good situation.
-This and current outside surrender requests has taught us that six is an age when children can begin to understand and respect the pets in the home.
-It is not that the children are not kind, it is that they understand the difference between a living pet and a stuffed animal.
-We have this policy written in our insurance policy and will not accept waivers for liability.
-We do it because it is the right thing to do.
+This and current outside surrender requests has taught us that six is an age when children MAY BEGIN to understand and respect the pets in the home.
+It is not that the children are not kind, it is that they don't understand the difference between a living pet and a stuffed animal.
+Our insurance company has granted us coverage based on our current policies, so we do not accept waivers.
+We have this policy in place because it's the right thing to do.

 Do you adopt out of WI & IL?